 Abstract

 This informative contribution reports the updated results of deep neural network (DNN) utilization for inter-prediction with newly designed and trained models.
 The basic framework is the same as JVET-T0058 whose idea is inserting of a new (virtual) reference picture, which is generated by inference processes of trained networks, into reference picture list (RPL).
 The new network consists of several sub-network models for flow estimation/compensation and detail enhancement.
-The new models show better coding gains for classes C & D (2.80%, 4.63% respectively in luma for RA) than other classes.
+The new models show improved coding gains 1.87%, 3.26%, 4.99% respectively, for classes B, C & D in luma for RA with high four QPs.

 Introduction

 This informative contribution is the updated report of JVET-T0058 [1].
 As a follow-work, we re-designed and trained new models with various training sequences.
 Compared to the previous model of JVET-T0058, the size and complexity of model is significantly reduced, so that the number of parameters becomes a quarter.
-Whereas the coding efficiency is improved up to 0.6% in small resolution.
+Whereas the coding efficiency is improved up to 1% gain.
 This contribution document consists of several sections with the introduction of the proposed DNN-based inter-prediction framework, neural network models, simulation results with coding performance and complexity analysis, and finally discussion on future directions.

 Framework of inter-prediction with neural networks